Firmsconsulting

 You are probably thinking this will not work since your co-worker may want to review and change your comments.
 That is a wise assumption.
 However, when we say, place your comments directly into the presentation, we do not mean you should change the presentation.
 This is how you should do it.

 1 – The reason all your comments should be placed in the presentations is to make it easy to work with the document.
 If your co-worker wants to forward the presentation and your comments, it is much easier to forward one document.
-When reviewing your comments and making changes, it is also much faster and effective to work with visual remarks on the slides.
+When reviewing your comments and making changes, it is also much faster any more effective to work with visual remarks on the slides.
 Having to flip between the slides and comments in email is difficult.
 Time is lost and comments may be overlooked.

 2 – When commenting on the overall messaging, styling or anything else where the comment pertains to more than one slide or all the slides, insert a blank slide at the very start of the presentation.
 In this slide or slides, insert a blue text box and write in your comments.
 This way your colleague can clearly see your comments.
 Mention clearly that they apply to all the slides.
 Write clearly and in bullet points.
 Succinct and clear writing is always appreciated over long and dense paragraphs of text.

-3 – When commenting on each slide, it is advisable to insert a round blue text box and write in your comments.
+3 – When commenting on each slide, it is advisable to insert a round colourful text box and write in your comments.
 The text box should be large and noticeable.
-It is okay if it covers parts of the slide contents.
+It is okay if it covers parts of the slide content.
 It will be deleted later once the comments and corrections are captured.
 Now use an arrow to connect the comment to the text or image which needs to be corrected.
 This allows your colleague to quickly see the problem, make the adjustment and delete your comments and arrows once the proper corrections have been made.

 4 – For simple spelling mistakes, you may simply highlight the text with a yellow marker or circle the text in a red circle.
 Whether you use a yellow highlighter, blue or red circle, the objective is to use a color which will not be confused with the rest of the presentation.